How to Start Composting at Home: 7 Easy Steps for Beginners (No Backyard Needed)

 Practical Tips From Real Life

-A few small habits make this process much easier.
+A few small habits make composting much easier.

 Keep a small bin within reach so you are not tempted to throw scraps away by default.